BBH, YHA, BASE or NOMADS: What is the Best Hostel Network?

 hostels networks in New Zealand comparison.

 With 500+ hostels all around the country, New Zealand spoils backpackers for choice with budget accommodation.
-Out of these 500+ hostels, a significant portion of them are part of a hostel network or chain, either: BBH, YHA, Base or Nomads.
+Out of these 500+ hostels, a significant portion of them is part of a hostel network or chain, either: BBH, YHA, Base or Nomads.

 Although some hostels are independent, which means that they choose not to be part of one of the major hostel networks in New Zealand, four networks are battling it out all over New Zealand to offer value and consistency to travellers nationwide.
 Each hostel network in New Zealand, whether it’s BBH, YHA, Base or Nomads, offers perks for being a member.
 For this reason, you may want to compare the hostel networks in New Zealand so you can become a member of which one appeals to you.